DID YOU KNOW…

 - A fetus being exposed during birthing process or breastfeeding.
 17

-- About a million Americans are living with HIV today.
+- Over a million Americans are living with HIV today.
 18

 - Hepatitis is a viral STI that affects the liver.
 19